 Casimiro’s pioneering efforts caught the attention of American big wave surfer Garrett McNamara, who visited Nazaré in 2010.
 (You can watch his documentary, 100 Foot Wave, on Max.)

-In November 2011, McNamara rode a wave estimated to be around 23.8 meters (78 feet) high at Nazaré, which was considered to be a world record at the time.
+In November 2011, McNamara, with the help of Andrew Cotton, rode a wave estimated to be around 23.8 meters (78 feet) high at Nazaré, the world record at the time.
 This feat garnered international media attention and solidified Nazaré’s reputation as a premier big wave surfing destination.

 But it isn’t just fun and games, in 2023 Veteran Brazilian surfer Marcio Freire died while practicing tow-in surfing.